microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes-bullets.md

 ### SLIDE: Discovering Patterns and Causality

-But this isn't just a recommender system, which has the danger of presenting the user with things they know they already like.
-What about the things they would like, but don't know about?
-Personalizer is usually in Exploit mode, where it recommends the best activity based on history and context, but sometimes it also enters Explore mode, and presents the user with new things they might not otherwise see.
-It's kind of like an automated A/B testing system, but with more than two branches, all tested in teal time.

-You control what percentage of the time Explore Mode is activated, to help the user discover new content or features.
+Not just a recommender system.

+Explore mode surfaces other options at a rate you specify.

+Like real-time A/B testing.

 ### SLIDE: Personalizer for Tailwind Traders

-In our Tailwind Traders app, for anonymous users, we will use the time of day, day of week, and browser OS as "context" to influence rankings.
-For the reward score, we will use whether or not the hero section was clicked.
-In this code, we provide a reward score of 1 if the featured category was clicked, and zero otherwise.

-Over time, Personalizer will determine the best category to feature for anonymous users based on time of day, day of week, and OS.
-It will also "explore" 20% of the time, to surface categories that would otherwise not be presented.
+Context: time of day, day of week, and browser OS

+Reward score: 1 if the featured category was clicked, and zero otherwise.

+Explore rate: 20%

 ### SLIDE: DEMO: Personalizer